gallofeliz/js-libs/README.md

 - See jobs/process/others abort(abortController?) on res.close (http), maybe outputStream closes for process ; maybe a mechanism on httpServer for global
 - See process pipe between two processes
 - Add uid on logs for example for process
+- Better mapping with json schema for config and env (for example DOOR_OPENVALUE should match door.openValue)

 ## Dev